 Estimating human pose from video sequences extends the pose estimation task temporally.
-Ferrari et al. [52] apply the PS model to pose tracking while developing progressive search-space reduction techniques to allow for discretization of the highdimensional solution space.
+Ferrari et al. [53] apply the PS model to pose tracking while developing progressive search-space reduction techniques to allow for discretization of the highdimensional solution space.
 The authors find no benefit in performing inference on the full temporal model, indeed they show that results degrade when the temporal correlations are incorporated.
-This finding is echoed by Sapp et al. [139] where the authors also incorporate optical flow as a temporal cue.
-Zuffi et al. [188] exploit optical flow with their flowing puppets model via flow-based proposal distributions within particle swarm optimization.
-These temporal links, however, are not explicitly modeled and inference is performed on individual frames.
+Sapp et al. [140] consider a set of simplified models by ignoring structural and temporal correlations.
+Zuffi et al. [190] exploit motion via optical flow-based proposal distributions within particle swarm optimization, but do not explicitly model temporal correlations.